ironhack-datalabs/lab-erd/README.md

 Choose your prefered company, think about how the business work and the data that best define the business operation model.

-**NOTE: Remember to spent some time to think about your approach before getting down to the task.
+**NOTE: Remember to spend some time thinking about the approach before getting down to the task.
 Draw it on a piece of paper**

 * **SPOTIFY**: This company needs to store inside a database songs, playlists, favorites, users and paid accounts, etc...
 * **AMAZON**: Here you have to conform a schema that handles Products, Reviews, ProductOwners, Users, Track package delivery, etc…